tanzilhussain/transaction-fraud-risk-analyzer/README.md

 - `oldbalanceDest` / `newbalanceDest`: Receiver’s balance before and after
 - `isFraud`: Target variable (1 if fraudulent, 0 otherwise)

-> 📌 **Disclaimer**: The dataset is anonymized and intended for educational and research purposes only.
-It does not contain any real personal financial information.
+> 📌 **Disclaimer**: This project is for educational use only.
+It uses synthetic data and demonstrates fraud detection model development, evaluation, and explainability techniques.
+The model threshold, logic, and feature importance visualizations are illustrative and **not intended for production use**.
+Do not use this as a real-world fraud prevention tool.
+All thresholds and model outputs have been generalized to avoid exposing any exploitable patterns.

 ---